Technology transforms the design of the new Wantirna aged care facility

-But Big Plans offers a cost-effective alternative.
-Using overhead projectors, the architectural plans of the new Wantirna residential aged care facility are cast life-size onto a large white floor.
-Clinicians, nurses, back of house staff, engineers, project managers and designers are walking through full-scale floor plans of the new facility.
+But Melbourne company Big Plans offers a cost-effective alternative.
+Using overhead projectors, the architectural plans of our new Wantirna residential aged care facility are cast life-size onto a large white floor.
+This allows clinicians, nurses, back of house staff, engineers, project managers and designers to walk through full-scale floor plans of the new facility.

 Nurses push wheelchairs and move patient beds around resident bedrooms.
 They’re testing the spatial practicality of doorways and ensuites.
 Meanwhile, designers are using iPads to view the layout, interiors and sightlines in 3D.

 Zoltan Kokai, Executive Director of Information, Technology and Capital Projects at Eastern Health is here with his team to test the plans before signing off on the designs of the new residential aged care facility.

 Caption: Teams test out full-scale floorplans of the new facility.

-Principal Advisor of Design, Judith Hemsworth explains: ‘The Big Plans technology has enabled the entire project team to fully interrogate the proposed designs and successfully identify a number of enhancements to the care environment for residents.
+Our Principal Advisor of Design, Judith Hemsworth explains: ‘This technology has enabled the entire project team to fully interrogate the proposed designs and successfully identify a number of enhancements to the care environment for residents.
 They have also been able to identify any issues that were not immediately obvious from the drawings, which will eliminate potentially costly changes at a later stage.’